dxc-technology/halstack-style-guide/guidelines/components/text-input/README.md

 _Example of a text-input with a clear content action button_

-#### Show or hide content
+#### Custom actions

-Text-inputs used for password typing should allow the user to show and hide the content.
+Text-inputs can have ab additional custom action.

 ![Example of a text-input with a show/hide password button](images/input_actions_password.png)

-_Example of a text-input with a show/hide password button_
+_Example of a text-input with an additional action_

 ### Prefixes and suffixes